ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 }
 ```

-With the `AssetPriceNode` class we have made the `AssetPrice` and node but also at the same time introduced a way to get from the node to the `Asset`.
+With the addition of the `AssetPriceNode` class, we have made the `AssetPrice` type a node.
+We also introduced a way to get from the `AssetPriceNode` to the `Asset` by adding the `GetAssetAsync` resolver to the `AssetPriceNode` class.

-This allows us to refetch the `AssetPrice` and the the `Asset` at the same time from both angles.
+This allows us to refetch the `AssetPrice` and the `Asset` simultaneously from and from both angles.

 ```graphql
 query {